African Music Legend Oliver 'Tuku' Mtukudzi Dead At 66

 But as Mugabe's rule continued, Mtukudzi's music became increasingly defiant.
 By the turn of the century, following the establishment of the Movement for Democratic Change party — formed in opposition to Mugabe's autocracy — Mtukudzi released a song titled "Wasakara."
 Its title, "you are worn out," was a thinly veiled criticism of the then-president, resulting in its being banned from state radio and television.
 (Mugabe, who was deposed in Nov.
 2017 following a soft coup by the military, was 76 at the time of the song's release.)

-Apart from being a singer and guitarist, "Tuku" — who breathed his last one year to the day after his friend and fellow continental great Hugh Masekela of South Africa — was also an actor, having featured in the films Jit (1990), Neria (1993) and Zimbabwe Respect for Africa (1994).
+Apart from being a singer and guitarist, "Tuku" — who breathed his last breath one year to the day after his friend and fellow continental great Hugh Masekela of South Africa — was also an actor, having featured in the films Jit (1990), Neria (1993) and Zimbabwe Respect for Africa (1994).

 The icon was also the recipient of several awards both locally and internationally, including the Order of Merit of the Italian Republic and serving as a UNICEF goodwill ambassador.
 (Mtukudzi donated a song, "Deaf Hear," to UNICEF's Day of the African Child commemorations in 2010.)
 Mtukudzi also nurtured several music talents in Zimbabwe at his Pakare Paye Arts Academy in Harare's dormitory town of Norton and collaborated with many nascent artists.